MyThemeShopTeam/WP-Review/readme.md

 * Supports Google Rich Snippets(schema.org)
 * 100% Fluid Responsive.
 * WP Multisite and Multiuser (WPMU / WPMS / WordPress MU) compatible.
+* Included tabbed widget to show recent reviews and popular reviews.
 * Design it as you want, unlimited color options.
 * Translation Ready.
 * Reviews are displayed to visitors in a friendly format.